lukehedger/levelout/source/content/posts/angular-sails.md

 ---
 title: Angular-Sails
-detail: Plain sailing with Angular
+detail: Put the wind back in your Sails app with an Angular frontend
 read: 10
 tags: sails angular node
 comments: true